Lake Michigan Contamination: Uncovering the Threats to Water Quality and Public Health

 • The most common short-term illness associated with swimming in contaminated water, characterized by symptoms like nausea, vomiting, stomachache, diarrhea, headache, and fever.

-See also Lake Michigan Parasites: Exploring the Aquatic Threats
+See also Lake Michigan to Atlantic Ocean Route: Exploring the Great Lakes Waterway and Beyond

 Other Illnesses